sysprog21/rv32emu/docs/codegen.md

 LLVM then applies its optimization passes and register allocation, producing native code that typically outperforms Tier-1 for hot paths.

+Tier-2 compiles a region: the hot block plus the blocks its branches lead to, traced through `t2c_trace_ebb()`.
+Within a region:

+- Guest registers live in local variables that LLVM keeps in host registers.
+  `t2c_promote_guest_regs()` fills them from `rv->X` on entry, writes back the ones the region changes before any call or return, and refills them after a call that comes back, since callees and the dispatcher read and write `rv->X`.
+A function that reaches `rv->X` any other way is left unpromoted.
+- An indirect jump, such as a function return, whose branch history shows one target at least 90% of the time is compared against that target, and the region continues there.
+This lets a loop that calls and returns through several functions compile as one loop.
+Prediction is off in system mode, where timer interrupts are taken only between regions.
+- After `T2C_REGION_BUDGET` traced instructions, successors are no longer traced; the region jumps to their compiled code instead.

-An indirect jump in Tier-2 code, such as a function return, calls the target's compiled function directly when it finds it in the jit-cache, and otherwise returns to the dispatcher. `jit_cache_slot()` in `src/jit.h` defines the slot for both the C code that fills the cache and the IR that probes it.
+An indirect jump that leaves the region calls the target's compiled function as a guaranteed tail call when it finds it in the jit-cache, and otherwise returns to the dispatcher. `jit_cache_slot()` in `src/jit.h` defines the slot for both the C code that fills the cache and the IR that probes it.